 In forfaiting, exporters sell their trade receivables from the importers to a third party.
 This means that the exporters exchange their trade receivables with a third party for cash.
 Receiving payment from the importers then becomes the job of that third party who purchased the receivables.
 This third party is known as the forfeiter.
 Exporters use forfaiting as a source of finance.

-In forfaiting, if the importer (who owes the money), does not pay the due amount and defaults, it is not the responsibility of the exporter.
+In forfaiting, if the importer (who owes the money) does not pay the due amount and defaults, it is not the responsibility of the exporter.
 It is the liability of the forfaiter.
 Hence, in such transactions, the forfaiter is undertaking the risk of possible defaults by importers.
-Also, the forfaiter is going to chase the money from importers and has to take the pains of collecting money from importers.
+Also, the forfaiter will chase the money from importers and have to take the pains of collecting money from importers.
 Hence, of course, the forfaiter does so for a margin or a service fee.
 They get this margin in the form of a discount rate.
-So, if a bill receivable is for an amount of $100 and the forfaiter’s discount rate is 8%, the forfaiter will purchase the bills receivable at a price of $92 and the $8 will be the forfaiter’s margin or service fee.
+So, if a bill receivable is for an amount of $100 and the forfaiter’s discount rate is 8%, the forfaiter will purchase the bills receivable at a price of $92, and the $8 will be the forfaiter’s margin or service fee.

-This forfaiting is usually done by banking and financial institutions who specialise in import export financing.
+This forfaiting is usually done by banking and financial institutions that specialize in import-export financing.